UK government recalls Parliament for emergency legislation to save British Steel

 The steel industry, Starmer said is “part of our national story.”

-It is the first time lawmakers have been recalled from their recess to sit on a Saturday since 1982 in the aftermath of Argentina’s invasion of the British-run Falkland Islands in the south Atlantic.
+This is the first time lawmakers have been called back from their recess to sit on a Saturday since 1982 in the aftermath of Argentina’s invasion of the British-run Falkland Islands in the south Atlantic.